Aiven-Open/klaw-docs/docs/HowTo/installation/configure-klaw-wizard.md

    }
    ```

-5. Synchronize Topics and ACLs
+5. Synchronize topics and ACLs

    If you already have a Kafka cluster, you can easily migrate topics and
    ACLs to Klaw using the **Synchronize** option.
 As a SUPERADMIN, you can